embedded-office/canopen-stack/website/docs/start/quickstart.md

 !!! info

     The values shown for `1018h` are only dummy values.
-Vendor IDs are managed by CiA, and each registered company is assigned to a globally unique value.
+Vendor IDs are managed by CiA, and each registered company is assigned to a global unique value.

 These mandatory entries are added with the following lines of code: